magpie514/VaultCityRaiders/readme.md

 * Classic mode: *You create your party from the various available classes and set to raid the titular Vaults, a dimensional maze where anything can happen.
 This is mostly similar to the Etrian series, but with a world arranged more in the fashion of Might and Magic 2, very exploration heavy.*

-* Board mode: *You import your story or classic party into a roguelite experience, neglecting exploration in favor of just events and combat for shorter bursts of gameplay. *
+* Board mode: *You import your story or classic party into a roguelite experience, neglecting exploration in favor of just events and combat for shorter bursts of gameplay, presented as a board game like SugoroQuest or for a more modern example, Slay the Spire. *

 Combat is fairly complex with multiple systems to exploit for optimal strategies.
 Similarly, enemies are also adept at working together to ruin your day.
+It's meant to have a general "teamwork" theme to it.
+There is a high emphasis on buffs, debuffs, and using all your resources efficiently to defeat the strongest enemies and bosses.

 So far, only combat is in a semi-operating state.
+Battles can be played from start to finish, with multiple skills and systems to use, but a couple major mechanics are still missing and there are only a few enemy formations used for debugging.